azer89/HelloVulkan/README.md

 ### Clustered Forward Shading

-I finally implemented "Clustered Forward Shading" which is based on an article by Angel Ortiz.

-The current implementation consists of two steps.
+The technique consists of two steps.
 The first step involves subdividing the view frustum into clusters.
-The next step is light culling, where we calculate lights that intersect the clusters.
+The next step is light culling, where it calculates lights that intersect the clusters.
 This step removes lights that are too far from a fragment, leading to reduced light iteration inside the final fragment shader.

 Preliminary testing using a 3070M graphics card shows the technique can render a PBR Sponza scene with over 1000 dynamic lights at 60-100 FPS.
-If too many lights end up inside the view frustum, especially when you zoom out, the frame rate will drop regardless, but still much faster than a naive forward shading.
+If too many lights end up inside the view frustum, especially when zooming out, there may be a drop in frame rate, but still much faster than a naive forward shading.

 https://github.com/azer89/HelloVulkan/assets/790432/13a4426f-deec-40f5-816a-5594f8f0cbc0